kurron/sqrl-experiment/README.md

                            original-location="/index.html"

 [client] "Thanks.
 I'll prepare a public-private key pair for the 'sqrl.somesite.com' realm and sign the provided nonsense with the private key.
-I'll request that my identity be the hash of the public key and I'll upload the public key to the endpoint.
+I'll request that my identity be the HMAC of the nonce and I'll upload the public key to the endpoint.
 I'll also provde the original endpoint that I was trying to get to."

     POST /new-identity/ HTTP/1.1